 This victory is known as the Battle of Mingtiao, fought during a thunderstorm.
 Jie survived the battle but died later of illness.
 Tang is known for establishing a low number of drafted soldiers in the army and for beginning social programs to help the kingdom’s poor.

 People of the Shang Dynasty are believed to have used calendars and developed knowledge of astronomy and math, thanks to inscriptions on tortoise shell that have been unearthed by archaeologists.

 The Shang calendar was at first lunar-based, but a solar-based one was developed by a man named Wan-Nien, who established a 365-day year through his observations and pinpointed the two solstices.

 The language of the Shang Dynasty is an early form of modern Chinese.
-There is evidence of two numerological system, one based on numbers from one to 10 and the other from one to 12.
+Chinese characters first appeared during the Shang Dynasty inscribed on cattle bone and tortoise shells.
+There is evidence of two numerological systems, one based on numbers from one to 10 and the other from one to 12.

 During the Shang Dynasty, there were several large settlements, including Zhengzhou and Anyang, though these are not believed to be as densely urban as Mesopotamian settlements during the same time.

 Anyang became the capitol around 1300 B.C. under King Pan Geng and at the time was called Yin.
 Zhengzhou is renowned for its walls, which ran for four miles and were 32 feet high and 65 feet thick.

 Anyang is believed to be the city that Shang kings ruled from for more than two centuries, with altars, temples and palaces located at the center.
 Surrounding the political center were artisans comprising an industrial area of stone carvers, bronze workers, potters and others, and then small housing structures and burial sites.